MichelangeloConserva/financePy/README.md

 I'm working on tons of other features and I'm quite excited about the results I achieved until now.
-The only thing I ask you is to send me e-mail michelangelo.conserva@protonmail.com or add me on facebook www.facebook.com/michelangelo.conserva to tell me your opinion and give suggestions.
+The only thing I ask you is to send me e-mail michelangelo.conserva@protonmail.com to tell me your opinion and give suggestions.